icopy-site/awesome-cn/docs/awesome/awesome-circuitpython.md

 ## Newsletter

-- [Adafruit Daily, Python for microcontrollers](https://www.adafruitdaily.com/) - A weekly newsletter on MicroPython and CircuitPython, a spam-free list.
+- [Adafruit Daily, Python for Microcontrollers](https://www.adafruitdaily.com/) - A weekly newsletter on MicroPython, CircuitPython, and Python on single-board computers (SBC).
+A spam-free list.
 - [Contribute to newsletter](https://github.com/adafruit/circuitpython-weekly-newsletter) - Guidelines on contributing to the newsletter.
 - [Archives of all newsletters](https://www.adafruitdaily.com/category/circuitpython/) - List of every newsletter published from the start, November 2016.
 - [Python on Hardware weekly Videocast](http://adafru.it/pohepisodes) - Ladyada and PT review the highlights of the newsletter every week in this video series.
 The broadcast is also on [iTunes](https://podcasts.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2), [YouTube](https://www.youtube.com/playlist?list=PLjF7R1fz_OOXRMjM7Sm0J2Xt6H81TdDev), [IGTV (Instagram TV](https://www.instagram.com/adafruit/channel/)), and [XML](https://itunes.apple.com/us/podcast/python-on-hardware/id1451685192?mt=2).